-The examples of applications are numerous, and it would be illusory to make an exhaustive list.
-Each day, millions of people use RFID systems without even knowing them: passes, badges for motorway tolls or access to workspaces.
-They are hidden in passports and electronic car keys, cargo tracking, etc. RFID is ubiquitous and increasingly seamless.
-Nowadays RFID has become almost unavoidable for applications related to access control and logistics, for which it is used for its main application: identification.
+Each day, millions of people use RFID systems without even knowing.
+Employee passes, tags for motorway tolls or access to workspaces.
+They are hidden in passports and electronic car keys.
+RFID is ubiquitous and increasingly seamless.
+Nowadays RFID has become almost unavoidable for applications related to access control and logistics.

 The Hardcat system raises a work order containing the photograph (taken by the CCTV camera) as well as RFID tag details of both the asset(s) and the person entering and leaving high-security locations.

 Hardcat will alert security

 - When a person’s RFID tag and asset RFID tag(s) do not reflect the owner and asset in the Hardcat database

 - When the asset(s) RFID tag(s) have no associated owner in the Hardcat database

 Motion detection CCTV alerts

 - When a person entering/leaving location is outside working hours

 - When a person entering/leaving the location is without a “person” RFID tag

 - When a person without the correct tag creates an incident that causes CCTV to take photograph or video

 RFID security triggering CCTV is an important deterrent in unmanned areas